myfitnesspal/ios-sdk-public/README.md

 ## Introduction
 The purpose of this document is to provide installation and usage instructions for the MyFitnessPal SDK for iOS.

+#### Considerations:
+ - This SDK is intended to be used for MFP v1 API tokens.
+ - Clients must have the MFP app installed on their device.
-*Note:* The MyFitnessPalSDK may only be used by existing MFP partners.
+ - The MyFitnessPalSDK may only be used by existing MFP partners.
 Please contact api-group@myfitnesspal.com for information on becoming a partner and obtaining a valid `clientId`.

 ## Installation with CocoaPods
 The MyFitnessPalSDK supports installation via [CocoaPods](http://cocoapods.org/).